-When you think you’ve booked a trip to Austria and arrive in Oslo’s Gardermoen Airport you know your trip has been planned by a man who hasn’t planned at all.
+When you think you’ve booked a trip to Austria and arrive at Oslo’s Gardermoen Airport, you know your journey has been planned by a man who hasn’t planned at all.

-I threw my wife a patronising glance from over hunched shoulders pushing our luggage through arrivals.
+I threw her a patronising glance from over hunched shoulders as I pushed our luggage through arrivals.

-“The pictures you showed me were of innsbruck Austria, this Gardermoen in Oslo”, she said.
+“The pictures you showed me were of Innsbruck Austria, this Gardermoen in Oslo”, My wife affirmed.

 “Shit - I could have sworn Oslo was in Austria?”
 I remarked.

 “No darling, Oslo is in Norway” she replied, slapping my arm with her ticket.